Frequently Asked Questions

 Because we know that all learning takes place in a social framework, and is effective as well as cognitive, our classroom environment must value and allow for individual differences and multiple forms of personal expression of moods, feelings, and emotional needs.
 Your child will be free to choose what they want to do and where they would like to play according to individual preferences, interests, and readiness.

 Q: Are snacks provided?
-What kinds of things are offered?

 Q: What is your approach to conflict and how do you handle discipline?